ONTARIO MUSIC EDUCATORS’ ASSOCIATION CONFERENCE, PRODUCED WITH THE CANADIAN MUSIC INDUSTRY EDUCATION COMMITTEE

 Emm is the author of the best-selling book The Healing Power of Singing: Raise Your Voice, Change Your Life (ECW Press).
 As an Associate Certified Coach credentialed by the International Coach Federation, Emm works as a vocal and career coach to some of the most successful artists in North America.
 Emm is a proud mom to two children, one stepson and two cats, Izzy and Peg.
 She lives with her partner, Michael and currently resides in London, Canada.

-Apply to Present at PULSE 2026
+Applications Closed to Present at PULSE 2026

 Pulse 2026 is dedicated to embracing the heartbeat of music in our communities and classrooms.
 We recognize that music is more than sound—it’s a pulse that moves us, connects us, and brings rhythm to our shared experiences.
 Pulse 2026 invites educators, students, and community musicians to share responsive approaches to music education that reflect and honour the diverse musical lives of learners.